-As an owner of a small CPA Firm I have tested the waters over the past year outsourcing (also know as offshoring) certain marketing, sales, and IT functions to companies and individuals in India, Pakistan, Phillipines etc. I’m happy to say that I will never do it again.
+As an owner of a small CPA firm, I have tested the waters over the past year outsourcing (also known as offshoring) certain marketing, sales, and IT functions to companies and individuals in India, Pakistan, Philippines, etc. I’m happy to say that I will never do it again.
 If you want quality, BUY AMERICAN!

 My father always used to say “Buy the Best, You Will Never Regret It”.

 I knew he was right before I tried this experiment, but did not know the magnitude.
 I should have known.
 I get so frustrated when I call tech support when my cable goes out and I get someone on the line whose first question is “Please check to see if your TV and Cable Box are plugged in”.
 ARGH!
 Now I bet the fixes the problem for .001% of all calls but really gets my blood boiling as well as the other 99.99% of the folks calling.
 Not to mention I can’t buy anything these days that’s not made in China and falls apart literally the day after you take it out of the box.

 There has been a lot of discussion about Outsourcing vs. Offshoring.
 The differences between outsourcing locally and offshoring outside your home country are dramatic.
 The advent of modern electronic communications has allowed companies to efficiently source and manage labor all around the globe.
 This is one of the megatrends, if not the megatrend, of the current economic period we are living in.